JNiena/jp-scripts/README.md

 ### Args
 `--deck`: The name of the deck to query. *

-`--kanji`: The path to inpout the kanji grid file. *
+`--kanji`: The path to input the kanji grid file. *

 `--word`: The field containing the word. *